 iPhone 14 Pro goes to 48 megapixels with larger sensors

 The sensors are also 65% larger than the iPhone 13 Pro (hence why the camera bump is bigger).
 The quad-pixel sensor on the 48MP Main camera will now adapt to what you’re shooting in order to make the most of all of the megapixels.
 The quad-pixel sensor means it groups together four pixels into a singular quad-pixel, which means 4x more light is captured.
-This should equate to optimal photos in well-lit situations, but also low-light environments should turn out great as well.
+This equates to optimal photos in well-lit situations, but low-light environments should also turn out great.

 Improved Telephoto optical zoom range

 A new addition to the iPhone 14 Pro camera is the 2x Telephoto optical zoom range.
 Previously, on the iPhone 13 Pro, one of the biggest flaws with the Telephoto lens was that it only had a 3x zoom for things like Portrait mode.
-However, it appears that the iPhone 14 Pro range is bringing back the 2x optical zoom to the Telephoto lens, which gives you more options when it comes to zooming and framing your images, including Portraits.
+The iPhone 14 Pro camera brings back 2x optical zoom to the Telephoto lens, giving you more options for zooming and framing your images, including Portraits.

 Once again, this is the quad-pixel sensor at work.
 So with iPhone 14 Pro, you now have 0.5x (Ultra Wide), 1x (Main), 2x (Telephoto), and 3x (Telephoto) zoom range.
-Apple says that the new Telephoto lens will use the middle 12MP of the quad-pixel sensor to get full resolution images and 4K video, all without the need for inferior digital zoom.
+The new Telephoto lens uses 12MP of the quad-pixel sensor to get full-resolution images and 4K video, all without inferior digital zoom.

 Better low light capture across all lenses thanks to Photonic Engine

 Ever since the iPhone 11 series introduced Night mode for low light photo capture, Apple has been improving the camera system for low light photography.
-The iPhone 14 Pro is no different, and this time will see a big improvement across all of the cameras, not just the main.
-According to Apple’s spec sheet, we can expect 3x better low-light images with the Ultra Wide lens, 2x better on the Main camera, and 2x better with the Telephoto lens.
-Previously, improvements to low light capture and Night mode were mainly on the Main camera, so Apple is taking it up a notch with the new iPhone 14 Pro.
+The iPhone 14 Pro was no different, with big improvements across all of the cameras, not just the main. iPhone 14 Pro delivers 3x better low-light images with the Ultra Wide lens, 2x better on the Main camera, and 2x better with the Telephoto lens.
+Previously, improvements to low light capture and Night mode were mainly on the Main camera, so Apple really took it up a notch with the new iPhone 14 Pro.

 The biggest reason for these improvements is the overall larger sensors.
-With a larger sensor and aperture, more light is captured, and it’s significant this time around.
-Apple has added the Photonic Engine in the iOS 16 software, which is a brand new image pipeline process.
+With a larger sensor and aperture, more light is captured.
+Apple added the Photonic Engine to its iOS 16 software, a brand-new image pipeline process.
 The Photonic Engine lets Deep Fusion, first introduced with the iPhone 11, happen earlier in the processing step on uncompressed images.
-Deep Fusion is when the lens and sensors capture multiple exposures of a scene and merge the best pixels from them into one photo.
+Deep Fusion is when the lens and sensors capture multiple scene exposures and merge the best pixels into one photo.
 The new and improved process in the Photonic Engine means more data is preserved, even with less light.